zamanehmcp/containers-workshop/Labs/Module 3 - Demo Building and Testing a Container Locally.md

 # Module 3 - Demonstration: Building and Testing a Container Locally

-In this lab, you will create the Azure services required to support the application, containerize the application, and run it locally on your desktop.

 The sample .NET project is a standard To-Do app commonly used in Azure learning modules and repos.
 It is configured for ASP.NET Core and .NET Core 7.0.
-It assumes the existence of an Azure SQL database.
+The application currently uses the SQLite desktop database.
+In this demonstration, the app will be refctored to use Azure SQL in preparation to be migrated to the cloud.

+In this lab, you will create the Azure services required to support the application, containerize the application, and run it locally on your desktop.

 The project structure will look as follows: